runafterasun/objects-fill-processor/README.md

 }
 ```

-* You can create collections like List, Set and some Arrays
+* Create collections like List, Set and some Arrays
 ```java
 //Set
 Set<SimpleCollection> simpleCollection = new HashSet<>();